rust-lang/book/second-edition/nostarch/chapter18.md

 project.
 In this situation, you can tell Rust not to warn you about the unused variable by starting the name of the variable with an underscore.
-In Listing 18-20, we create two unused variables, but when we run this code, we should only get a warning about one of them:
+In Listing 18-20, we create two unused variables, but when we run this code, we should only get a warning about one of them.

 Filename: src/main.rs